Joe-Collins-1986/minesweeper/README.md

    Consideration was made for using an image instead of a 'F' on the board.
    To do this considered using the following Unicode Character ("\U0001F6A9") 🚩

-   However, the unicode character took up 2 spaces on the board which did not look right as the rest was set up to deal with single characters.
-I considered changing the cell size on the board to accomodate this but this would have meant that either the 1 character numbers or the flag would have been slightly off center.
+   However, the Unicode character took up 2 spaces on the board which did not look right as the rest was set up to deal with single characters.
+I considered changing the cell size on the board to accommodate this, but this would have meant that either the 1-character numbers or the flag would have been slightly off centre.

-   In the end I opted to keep the 'F' as I felt this was inkeeping with the games old school asthetic being a console game.
+   In the end I opted to keep the 'F' as I felt this was in keeping with the games old school aesthetic being a console game.

    <br>

    ---

    #### Selected cell not next to mine
-   If the user selects a cell that is not neighbouring a mine then the board will update this cell to show a 0.
-It then uses a recursion loop to check each of it's neibouring cells as a new guess, which then in turn does the same for their neighbouring cells, and so on.
-This will continue to take place until it reaches values higher than 0 wiich will break the loop.
+   If the user selects a cell that is not neighbouring a mine, then the board will update this cell to show a 0.
+It then uses a recursion loop to check each of its neighbouring cells as a new guess, which then in turn does the same for their neighbouring cells, and so on.
+This will continue to take place until it reaches values higher than 0 which will break the loop.

    This results in the 0's spreading until they reach cells neighbouring mines which will show the appropriate values.